Flash (Queen song)

 "Flash" is a song by British rock band Queen.
 Written by guitarist Brian May, "Flash" is the theme song of the 1980 film Flash Gordon.

 There are two versions of the song.
 The album version ("Flash's Theme") is in fact the start to the film, with all the dialogue from the first scene.
-The single version contains dialogue cut from various parts of the film, most memorably, Brian Blessed's character exclaiming "Gordon's alive?!"
+The single version contains dialogue cut from various parts of the film, most memorably, Brian Blessed's character Prince Vultan exclaiming "Gordon's alive?!"
 This version was also included on the Greatest Hits compilation from 1981.

-Flash is sung as a duet between Freddie Mercury and Brian May, with Roger Taylor adding the high harmonies.
-May plays all of the instruments except for the rhythm section.
-He used an Imperial Bösendorfer Grand Piano (with 97 keys instead of 88, having an extra octave on the low range), Oberheim OB-X synth (which he plays in the video) and his homemade Red Special electric guitar.
+The song's lead vocals are shared by May and Freddie Mercury, with Roger Taylor adding high harmonies.
+May plays most of the instruments, except for the bass guitar and drums.
+He used an Imperial Bösendorfer piano (with 97 keys instead of 88, having an extra octave on the low range), an Oberheim OB-X synthesizer (as seen in the song's music video), and his homemade Red Special electric guitar.

 The song reached number 10 on the UK Singles Chart and number three in Germany.
 On the U.S. charts, "Flash's Theme aka Flash" reached number 42 on the Billboard Hot 100.
 It peaked at number 39 on the Cash Box Top 100.

 Record World described the single version as a "supersonic cut with a chorus hook guaranteed to rescue tired holiday ears."

 Music video

-The video for the song was filmed at Advision Studios, London, in November 1980 and directed by Don Norman and shows the band performing the song to a screen showing clips from the film.
+The music video was filmed at Advision Studios, London, in November 1980 and directed by Don Norman and shows the band performing the song to a screen showing clips from the film Flash Gordon.
 An alternative version broadcast during the Concert for Kampuchea in 1981 with different clips included on the Flash Gordon 2011 iTunes edition.